 When in doubt, go for small and reusable

 It is natural to think of tests or interactions with a system as a process of stringing together workflows.
 We rarely just perform atomic tasks with a system.
 Instead, we perform a variety of tasks so that we can accomplish a goal.

 Likewise, it’s natural to consider test automation in the same way.
 We look to create tests that will allow us to get from point A to point Z. In some cases, having lengthy end-to-end tests is the right thing to do, but it comes at a cost.
 Maintaining such tests may prove to be difficult, if not impossible.

-By breaking up individual tests into smaller components that can be run in a sequence, it is possible to modify workflows if needed.
+Breaking up individual tests into smaller components that can be run in a sequence brings flexibility in modifying workflows when needed.
 Additionally, if one step of a workflow changes, it is easier to make a single change to that one area than it is to try to go through and rework a long test with multiple steps.
-By using a modular approach, it makes tests and test components easier to maintain.
+A more modular approach makes tests and test components easier to maintain.

 There are patterns in everything

 While it may feel like a daunting task to put together new test automation, in truth there are a handful of basic interactions that are repeated time and again.
 If the focus is on a user interface, depending on the device there may be some variation, but most users will type text into a text box, select a drop-down menu to make a choice, click on a radio button or checkbox to select an option or set of options, and click buttons or links to perform operations or navigate to a new location.
 Those actions are not as numerous as we might initially think.